 (i) Internal Council Governance issues Risk Mitigation Management Comment Current Status workforce plan to enhance strategic allocation of resources.
 Ineffective allocation of resources.
-Reputational damage following reduction in quality of service. portfolio assessing workforce demographics, changing requirements and market demand. • Development of a succession plan, identifying areas of talent and additional support for growth and continued service delivery. the Council.
+Reputational damage following reduction in quality of service. portfolio assessing workforce demographics, changing requirements and market demand.
+Development of a succession plan, identifying areas of talent and additional support for growth and continued service delivery. the Council.
 The risk to the sustainability of service provision remains moderate.
 Improvements made during 2018/19.
 However, risk to be kept open for further improvement.
 Effective arrangements for safe collection, storage, use and sharing data.
 Legal challenge and fines.
 Personal confidentiality breached.
 Provision of clear guidelines, awareness and appropriate training.
 Oversight and supervision of arrangements by managers.
 Policies and procedures remain in place covering all aspects of data protection.
 These have been reviewed as part of the implementation of the General Data Protection Regulation (GDPR) From May 2019 the financial penalties increased to 20 million Euros and data subjects can seek compensation.
 Despite mitigation the risk of legal challenges and fines relating to a breach of data protection remains a risk for the Council.
 Open Significant progress has been made in developing protocols etc and in monitoring arrangements.
 Needs to remain open as insufficient evidence that all is embedded consistently across all portfolios.
 Performance management: (Identified by Overview and Scrutiny Committee chair).
-Council's approach to performance management and monitoring is not fully understood; Member workshop: understanding the Council's performance management approach A workshop explaining the Council Plan and it's measures in relation to performance management was held in 2018.
-Open Additional workshops focussing on the Council

-(i) Internal Council Governance issue Risk Mitigation Management Comment Current Status leading to ineffective challenge and scrutiny. and supporting systems.
+Council's approach to performance management and monitoring is not fully understood; • Member workshop: understanding the Council's performance management approach A workshop explaining the Council Plan and it's measures in relation to performance management was held in 2018.
+Open Additional workshops focussing on the Council rnal Council ernance issues Risk Mitigation Management Comment Current Status leading to ineffective challenge and scrutiny. and supporting systems.
 Plan 2019/20 and performance management to be held during 2019.
-Agreed actions within the Red / limited (4) assurand Internal Audit reports a implemented. e control and place to address the findings, including the establishment of a joint Joint Audit and Scrutiny Liaison Group established.
-Open Liaison group in early stages; further development needed to secure outcomes.
+Red / limite ions within the ed (4) assurance udit reports are ed. • Failure to address control and governance issues identified as part of the audit work undertaken. place to address the findings, including the Open Liaison group in early stages; further development needed to secure outcomes.

 (ii) Strategic Issues from the 2017/18 Council Plan Risk Mitigation Management Comment Current Status Supportive Council: Availability of sufficient funding to resource key priorities - with particular reference to Disabled Facilities Grants (DFGs).
 Demand for DFGs and adaptations are not met due to budget availability.
 DFGs are not delivered in a timely manner; under-performance nationally.
 Response to Internal Audit recommendations to improve processes.
 Oversight Board established to review and monitor progress.
 Improvements in process and timeliness evidenced in last half of the year.
-Open Ensure improvements continue during 2019/20.
+Open Ensure improvements continue 2019/20.
 Supportive Council: Demand outstrips supply for residential and nursing home care bed availability.
 Lack of residential and nursing home care bed availability leading to more hospital stays.
 Increased stress on carers.
 Primary care resources stretched further. to support the medium term development of the nursing sector is ongoing.
 The expansion of Marleyfield to support the medium term development of the nursing sector continues under the direction of the Programme Board.
 A review for Programme Board of demand and supply in light of the new capital developments has been undertaken.
 Open Risk rating continued to be high throughout the year.
-Supportive Council: Knowledge and awareness of safeguarding not sufficiently developed in Lack of optimisation of using the Council's resources and workforce to support safeguarding.
+Supportive Council:• Knowledge and awareness of safeguarding not sufficiently developed in • Lack of optimisation of using the Council's resources and workforce to support safeguarding.
 Inclusion of safeguarding in Corporate Induction.
 Employee training opportunities provided on Safeguarding e-learning model is to be implemented during 2019.
 Additional training has been made available to the Safeguarding Panel.
 Closed Risk rating has reduced following the